syKevinPeng/game_sale_analysis/README.md

 can split datas into two groups: numerical data and categorical data.
 Numerical data is everything that represented by numbers (integer and floating point).
 It's continuous.
 Categorical data, however, is discrete.
 Different models will be used to predict these two type of data.

-It is obvious to predict sales as numerical data but we have the accuracy concern(we will see accuracy in the **Result Analysis and Demonstration** section) since the data may not demonstrate a strong linear trend.
-Therefore, we hope to predict it as categorical data: sale score is divided into 4 categories.
-Games in ">10" category are expected to sell so greate that its name will left in history -- Grand Theft Auto, Pokemon, Call of duty and etc. You name it.
-Games in "5-10" category are sold less than the top ones, but they are still great games.
-"5-1" games are good games. there are still large amount of customer want to put them into their gaming library.
-The rest of games can be put into "1-0" categories.
-We respect the efforts that game developers put into them but they are relatively niche.
 ### 5.a What and Why <a name="what-why"></a>

 We want to use *multiple linear regression* for predicting numerical sale number.
 The reason is that we intend to investigate